-Disabilities Continuum of Care).
-Developmental disabilities 12 are lifelong, and often require comprehensive supports to assist individuals with activities related to health and safety as well as achieving quality of life outcomes.
+The Developmental Disabilities Program (DDP) manages an active service array to meet the support needs of individuals with DD, from birth to death (see Appendix B - Developmental Disabilities Continuum of Care).
+Developmental disabilities are lifelong, and often require comprehensive supports to assist individuals with activities related to health and safety as well as achieving quality-of-life outcomes.
 While DPHHS is ultimately responsible for providing access to services, key federal and state statutes and regulations also guide system eligibility, system access, and service quality.
-Federal requirements like the Olmstead Decision, the Home and Community-Based Services Settings Rule, and the newly published Access Rule provide further direction to program operations and direct systems to focus on promoting community-based care and moving away from institutionalized care.
+Federal requirements like the Olmstead Decision, the Home and Community-Based Services Settings Rule, and the newly published Access Rule, provide further direction to program operations and direct systems to focus on promoting community-based care and moving away from institutionalized care.
 Additionally, Montana has made steps to align the service system toward a community-based model by closing the Montana Developmental Center.

-Community-based supports for individuals with developmental disabilities are provided through a §1915(c) HCBS waiver for individuals eligible for services, managed by DDP and approved by CMS.
+Community-based supports for individuals with DD are provided through a §1915(c) HCBS waiver for individuals eligible for services, managed by DDP and approved by CMS.
 Through this waiver (known as the 0208 Comprehensive Waiver) DDP offers a comprehensive service array including over 30 services ranging from Residential Habilitation (including group home supports and supported living services), Day Supports and Supported Employment, and other support services (including Personal Care, Companion, and Respite).
-The waiver serves approximately 2,500 individuals at an average cost of \$55,000 per person per year.
+The waiver serves approximately 2,500 individuals at an average cost of \$55K per person per year.
 The waiver includes a schedule of reimbursement rates to obtain services from a network of approximately 70 community-based service provider organizations across the state.
-Notably, DPHHS did undergo a rate study to update reimbursement rates across programs (including DDP) in 2021 and subsequently increased service rates July 1, 2023.
-In addition to waiver services, DPHHS also manages a series of State Plan services for individuals with developmental disabilities, including Targeted Case Management (TCM) and Applied Behavior Analysis, and a 12-bed residential facility for individuals with complex needs, which is the Intensive Behavior Center (IBC) in Boulder.
+Notably, DPHHS did undergo a rate study to update reimbursement rates across programs (including DDP) in 2021 and subsequently increased service rates on July 1, 2023.
+In addition to waiver services, DPHHS also manages a series of State Plan services for individuals with DD, including Targeted Case Management (TCM) and Applied Behavior Analysis, and a 12-bed residential facility for individuals with complex needs, the Intensive Behavior Center (IBC) in Boulder.

 While the current services provide an array of options, DDP manages a waitlist of approximately 2,100 individuals waiting for waiver services.
-People waiting for services enroll in the waiver through either (1) chronological selection when waiver slots open; or (2) reserved capacity for individuals who enter a defined crisis; and/or (3) reserved capacity for individuals transitioning from an institutional setting (e.g., IBC).
+People waiting for services enroll in the waiver through (1) chronological selection when waiver slots open; (2) reserved capacity for individuals who enter a defined crisis; or (3) reserved capacity for individuals transitioning from an institutional setting (e.g., IBC).
 Individuals and families waiting for service can remain on the waitlist for many years.
-Once selected, however, shortages in the direct care workforce may lead to further delay in ensuring those waiting receive the services they need due to provider capacity issues.
+Once selected, however, shortages in the direct care workforce may lead to further delays.

-Overall, DPHHS operates a strong service system that works to meet the needs of Montanans with developmental disabilities.
+Overall, DPHHS operates a strong service system that works to meet the needs of Montanans with DD.
 Further refining the service system infrastructure and expanding service options will strengthen the system for generations to come.

-12 Montana Codes Annotated 53-20-202 "Developmental Disabilities" means disabilities attributable to intellectual disability, cerebral palsy, epilepsy, autism, or any other neurologically disabling condition closely related to intellectual disability and requiring treatment similar to that required by intellectually disabled individuals if the disability originated before the person attained age 18, has continued or can be expected to continue indefinitely, and results in the person having a substantial disability.
+&lt;sup>13 Montana Code Annotated 53-20-202: "Developmental Disabilities" means disabilities attributable to intellectual disability, cerebral palsy, epilepsy, autism, or any other neurologically disabling condition closely related to intellectual disability and requiring treatment similar to that required by intellectually disabled individuals if the disability originated before the person attained age 18, has continued or can be expected to continue indefinitely, and results in the person having a substantial disability.